Rossall School: The Rossallian Club

 The school alumni society is called the Rossallian Club.
-The Rossallian Club has gatherings every year all over the UK and, with the advent of a large international boarding contingent in recent years, all over the world – the first ‘OR’ (Old Rossalian) meal in Germany took place in 2006.
+The Rossallian Club has gatherings every year all over the UK and, with the advent of a large international boarding contingent in recent years, all over the world – the first OR (Old Rossalian) meal in Germany took place in 2006.

-The school also has its own masonic lodge, founded in 1928, that meets three times a year at Freemasons's Hall in London.
+The school also has its own masonic lodge, founded in 1928, that meets three times a year at Freemasons' Hall in London.
 It is part of the Public School Lodges Council and is open to any Old Rossallian who wishes to join.

 Rossall alumni are among just nine schools to have won The Halford Hewitt golf tournament more than twice.
 These schools are (in order of victories): Charterhouse (16), Harrow (11), Eton (10), Tonbridge (6), Rugby (5), Watson's (4), Rossall (3), Shrewsbury (3), Merchiston (3).
 Rossall is also positioned 8th overall in the Anderson Scale of past performances in the competition.